 - a.
-Annex 1 is not yet included.
-At the time of publication the Dedicated Schools Grant (DSG) Deficit Management Plan is still being discussed with the Department for Education. - b.
-Each workstream has a set of Key Performance Indicators (KPIs) that is monitored by the SEND Partnership Board using a quarterly dataset and performance dashboard.
-At the time of publication this dashboard is being updated to reflect the changes to the SEND Futures Plan.
-When completed it will be included as Annex 2.
-Some of these KPIs may change over time, for example when contractual arrangements with commissioned services are updated and improved.
+The financial model relating to the Dedicated Schools Grant (DSG) Deficit Management Plan is at Annex 1 and includes information about the "Safety Valve" funding arrangements agreed between the Department for Education and the Council in March 2021. - b.
+The SEND Futures Plan has a set of Key Performance Indicators (KPIs) that is monitored by the SEND Partnership Board using a quarterly dataset / performance dashboard.
+This dashboard is being updated, including to reflect the reporting requirements of the "Safety Valve" funding arrangements.
+The latest draft list of KPIs is included at Annex 2.
+When finalised, targets will be added.
+Some of these KPIs may change over time, for example when contractual arrangements with commissioned services are updated and improved, and/or where indicators do not provide sufficient or accurate measurable detail to evaluate the real success. of the stated aims